Age and cancer

-This is because our cells can get damaged over time.
-This damage can build up as we age, and can sometimes lead to cancer.
+- This is because our cells can get damaged over time.
+This damage can then build up as we age, and can sometimes lead to cancer.

-The good news is around 4 in 10 cancer cases in the UK could be prevented.
-Whatever your age, living more healthily can help stack the odds against cancer.
+- But 4 in 10 cancer cases in the UK could be prevented.
+Whatever your age, making small changes to your daily routine can help reduce your risk.

 Why does cancer risk increase with age?

-And whatever your age, living more healthily can help stack the odds against cancer.
-Things like stopping smoking, keeping a healthy weight, eating a healthy diet, being safe in the sun, drinking less alcohol, and keeping active can all help reduce the risk of cancer.
-It’s never too late to make a change.
+And don’t forget that 4 in 10 cancer cases in the UK could be prevented.
+Things like stopping smoking, keeping a healthy weight, eating a healthy balanced diet, staying safe in the sun, drinking less alcohol, and keeping active can all help reduce the risk of cancer.
+And it’s never too late to make changes.

 Spotting cancer early matters